You can also view our gallery of Monogrammed Ware by clicking here.

 Elizabeth Mary Watt & Carlton Ware

-Derek and Jane Towns spotted the Carlton Ware ginger jar on the left for sale at Bonhams, Edinburgh.
-It was decorated by Elizabeth Mary Watt (1885-1954), who was an artist and craftswoman whose watercolours and ceramics are highly valued in her native Scotland.
+In 2009 the Carlton Ware ginger jar on the left was spotted at Bonhams, Edinburgh.
+It was decorated by Elizabeth Mary Watt (1885-1954), an artist and craftswoman whose watercolours and ceramics are highly valued in her native Scotland.

-The artist usually bought in plain wares from potteries in Scotland, or, occasionally, England and decorated them in her studio and then had them fired in the locality.
+The artist usually bought in plain wares from potteries in Scotland, or, occasionally, England and decorated them in her studio to be fired in the locality.
 Often pieces are unsigned, or signed only with initials, many of which have yet to be identified.

 The ginger jar here is the first I have come across that is singed Elizabeth Mary Watt, as well as carrying the Carlton Ware Script mark, now confirming that Carlton Ware supplied this talented artist with blanks.